-Obviously, disasters are more than just your ordinary day, but they typically start as one.
+Obviously, disasters are more significant than just your ordinary day, but they typically start as one.
 I have been through more than my share of disasters in my lifetime.
 Some have been major and some not so devastating.
 Here’s the deal, we need to be prepared every day for whatever comes our way.
 The first disaster I was involved in was years ago when I was about 16 years old.

 Disasters-Start As An Ordinary Day

 I lived where snow was falling so beautifully all over the lawns, the sidewalks, and the streets.
 The trees and bushes in the yard looked just like a Christmas card.
 But then the temperatures dropped, and they dropped quickly.
-I had never seen an ice storm, literally, roads had become like ice skating rinks.
-Not really safe to ice skate in the extreme cold weather, let alone in the streets (lol).
-The roads were closed for days, then two weeks.
+I had never seen an ice storm.
+This was in a suburb of Chicago.

 Disasters Start As An Ordinary Day

-Register Cell Phone
+Register Your Cell Phone

 You must register your cell phone with your local Reverse 911 Notification System if you want to be notified.
 You can “Google” Reverse 911 Emergency Notification in your city or county and you should be able to find it.
 Please do it today!